 The benefits for rural youth who experience relationships with community members and business leaders is documented in research conducted by Shamah (2011).
-Her research explored how a student’s sense of purpose impacts their ability to navigate both the academic settings of rural schools and the community beyond the school.
-Shamah (2011) states “(y)oung people who struggle with school have an additional challenge of connecting with peers and adults who value them outside school,” (Shamah, 2011) which can limit their exposure to work experiences and cultural opportunities where they interact to “construct their identity through interactions with their environments, families, and communities (intergenerational relationships, small schools, productive work opportunities)” as a step toward “identity development” (Shamah, 2011).
-In study found that rural high school students with a high sense of purpose did come from families in which at least one parent had a bachelor’s degree and that these students had an overall higher level of participation in both school and community activities as compared to students who identified as having a low sense of purpose.
+Her research explored how a student’s sense of purpose impacts his or her ability to navigate both the academic settings of rural schools and the community beyond the school.
+Shamah (2011) states “(y)oung people who struggle with school have an additional challenge of connecting with peers and adults who value them outside school,” which can limit their exposure to work experiences and cultural opportunities where they interact to “construct their identity through interactions with their environments, families, and communities (intergenerational relationships, small schools, productive work opportunities)” as a step toward “identity development” (Shamah, 2011).
+Shamah found that rural high school students with a high sense of purpose did come from families in which at least one parent had a bachelor’s degree and that these students had an overall higher level of participation in both school and community activities as compared to students who identified as having a low sense of purpose.
 Students identified as having a low sense of purpose did not have a parent with a bachelor’s degree and had a low overall participation level in both school and community activities.
 The quality of the participation in both school and community activities and work impacted student sense of purpose.
-Participation in school sponsored sports positively related to a student’s increased sense of purpose; work and community experiences that allowed for intergenerational and career exposure was also shown to increase a student’s sense of purpose in rural communities (Shamah, 2011).
+Participation in school sponsored sports positively related to a student’s increased sense of purpose; work and community experiences that allowed for intergenerational and career exposure were also shown to increase a student’s sense of purpose in rural communities (Shamah, 2011).
 Previous research cited by Shamah supports that “(o)ut of school activities have been linked to academic success and positive developmental pathways,” (Hansen, Larson, & Dworkin, 2003 as cited in Shamah, 2011).
 Thus communities in which both formal and informal school-community partnerships are fostered may promote rural youth to better establish their sense of purpose needed for healthy developmental transitions to adulthood (Shamah, 2001).

-In Multiple Points of Contact: Promoting Rural Postsecondary Preparation through School-Community Partnerships, Alleman and Holly (2013) observe “that improved opportunity for all students through high quality education maximizes life choices for individuals and may offer a key local resource for future community vitality.”
+Alleman and Holly (2013) observe “that improved opportunity for all students through high quality education maximizes life choices for individuals and may offer a key local resource for future community vitality.”
 In this study, the authors explored the positive relationships formed through both formal and informal school-community partnerships found in rural communities that “promote schools’ educational goals for student achievement and postsecondary aspirations,” and “promote postsecondary readiness and ambition among low-income students,” (Alleman & Holly, 2013).
 The study highlights the active role community partners can play in supporting rural students through both direct systems of support such as mentoring, tutoring, and “supplementary learning experiences that build self-efficacy” which can take place in work environments, cultural activities, and/or language groups and religious communities (Alleman & Holly, 2013).
 Furthermore, community members may provide students with access to exploring local college campuses and career pathways related to the professions and businesses found in rural communities.
 “The close and informal social circles that typify rural life in our case districts carried by word of need quickly” and the “strong sense of ownership and responsibility for students” leads to “a generation of young people prepared to contribute to society and a school system that may be a selling point to business owners, developers, and professionals who may be attracted to the area as a result,” (Alleman & Holly, 2013).